Improving Energy Efficiency, Enhancing Health & Well Being

 Manufactured Home Weatherization & Rehabilitation

 We're working on something new!
-In partnership with NeighborWorks Montana, the Human Resource Council and Home Resource, we're developing a pilot project to weatherize & rehabilitate manufactured homes in the Missoula area.
+In partnership with NeighborWorks Montana, the Human Resource Council and Home ReSource, we're developing a pilot project to weatherize & rehabilitate manufactured homes in the Missoula area.
 Residents in manufactured (or "mobile") homes are typically among those most in need of improvements that reduce energy bills and improve health.
-By providing cost-effective services such as air-sealing doors & windows, energy efficient LED lighting and additional insulation, our goal is to increase energy efficiency, reduce the cost of energy, and improve overall well being for residents.
-As part of this project we plan to:
+When up and running the project will offer a range of energy improvements for residents, from weatherization services such as air-sealing doors, LED lights and other basic energy-saving measures, to the more complex upgrades that boost insulation R-values and significantly reduce heat loss.

 Develop a weatherization training program that can be replicated and has long term viability